NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Martial Artist, Dirty Fighting) Sand in Your Eye.md

 The martial artist [[Actions/feint|feint]]{Feints}.
-On a success, the martial artist tosses sand into the face of one target, [[Conditions/Blinded|Blinding]] them for 1 round or until the target Interacts to remove the blinded condition.
+On a success, the martial artist tosses sand into the face of one target, [[Blinded|Blinding]] them for 1 round or until the target Interacts to remove the blinded condition.

 *Source: Pathfinder NPC Core*
 *ORC*